Nirmal-Data-Scientist/Term-Deposit-Subscription-Prediction/README.md

 ## Model Building and Evaluation
 1. Train-Validation-Test Split:
    - Splitting the dataset into train, validation, and test sets
-   - Stratified sampling to preserve the class distribution

 2. Scaling the Data:
    - Standard scaling of numerical columns to ensure consistency